Our research

 We are focused on using high-resolution NMR spectroscopy as a tool to better comprehend the mechanisms of signal transmission in the brain and disease transmission through the stomach.
 In particular, we are interested in understanding how protein structure, protein motions and their biophysical properties impact and influence the biological function of these proteins.

-HdeA
+HdeA and HdeB

 complex